 All rights reserved

 Infante, Marisa Anne, "The Amazons of Exekias and Eupolis: Demystifying Changes in Gender Roles" (2017).
-The Larrie and Bobbi Weil Undergraduate Research Award Documents.
+The Larrie and Bobbi Weil Undergraduate Research Award.
 8.